2002 Atlantic hurricane season: Tropical Storm Josephine

 A non-tropical low developed along a dissipating stationary front on September 16 in the central Atlantic and drifted north-northeastward.
 The National Hurricane Center classified it as Tropical Depression Eleven on September 17 about 710 mi east of Bermuda, and initially the depression did not have significant deep convection.
 A wind report early on September 18 indicated the depression intensified into Tropical Storm Josephine.
 The storm continued generally northeastward, steered between a subtropical high to the northeast and a frontal system approaching from the west.
 Josephine maintained a well-defined circulation, but its deep convection remained intermittent.
-Early on September 19 the storm began being absorbed by the cold front, and as a tropical cyclone its winds never surpassed 40 mph.
-Later that day Josephine transitioned into an extratropical cyclone and suddenly intensified to winds of 60 mph.
-The extratropical low was quickly absorbed by another larger extratropical system on the afternoon of September 19.
+Early on September 19, the storm began being absorbed by the cold front, and as a tropical cyclone, its winds never surpassed 40 mph (65 km/h) or its atmospheric pressure decreased below 1009 mbar.
+Later that day, Josephine transitioned into an extratropical cyclone about 600 mi southeast of Cape Race, Newfoundland, and suddenly intensified to winds of 60 mph (95 km/h).
+The extratropical low was quickly absorbed by another larger extratropical system late on September 19.

 Hurricane Kyle

-A non-tropical low formed into Subtropical Depression Twelve, well east-southeast of Bermuda on September 20.
+A non-tropical low formed into Subtropical Depression Twelve about 825 mi east-southeast of Bermuda on September 20.
 It became Subtropical Storm Kyle the next day, and Tropical Storm Kyle on September 22.
-Kyle drifted slowly westward, slowly strengthening, and reached hurricane strength on September 25; it weakened back into a tropical storm on September 28.
+Kyle drifted slowly westward, slowly strengthening, and reached hurricane strength on September 25.
+Peaking with winds of 85 mph (140 km/h) and a minimum pressure of 980 mbar on September 27, Kyle weakened to a tropical storm on the following day.
 The cyclone's strength continued to fluctuate between tropical depression and tropical storm several times.
 Its movement was also extremely irregular, as it shifted sharply north and south along its generally westward path.
-On October 11, Kyle reached land and made its first landfall near McClellanville, South Carolina.
-While skirting the coastline of the Carolinas, it moved back over water, and made a second landfall near Long Beach, North Carolina later the same day.
-Kyle continued out to sea where it merged with a cold front on October 12, becoming the fourth longest-lived Atlantic hurricane.
+On October 11, Kyle made landfall near McClellanville, South Carolina.
+While skirting the coastline of the Carolinas, it moved back over water, and made a second landfall near Long Beach, North Carolina, later the same day.
+Kyle continued out to sea and merged with a cold front on October 12 about 320 mi south-southwest of Nantucket, Massachusetts, becoming the fourth longest-lived Atlantic hurricane.

-Kyle brought light precipitation to Bermuda, but no significant damage was reported there.
+Kyle brought light precipitation to Bermuda.
 Moderate rainfall accompanied its two landfalls in the United States, causing localized flash flooding and road closures.
-Floodwaters forced the evacuation of a nursing home and several mobile homes in South Carolina.
-Kyle spawned at least four tornadoes, the costliest of which struck Georgetown, South Carolina; it damaged 106 buildings and destroyed seven others, causing eight injuries.
-Overall damage totaled about $5 million (2002 USD), and no direct deaths were reported.
-However, the remnants of Kyle contributed to one indirect death in the British Isles.
+In South Carolina, floodwaters forced the evacuation of a nursing home and several mobile homes, with 17 severely damaged in Manning.
+Kyle spawned at least four tornadoes in the United States, the costliest of which struck Georgetown, South Carolina; it damaged 106 buildings and destroyed seven others, causing eight injuries.
+The cyclone also brought rainfall to the Mid-Atlantic region, though it was mainly beneficial due to drought conditions.
+Overall damage totaled about $5 million.
+Additionally, the remnants of Kyle contributed to one indirect death in the British Isles.